locnnil/workshop/docs/tutorials/essentials/refresh.rst

 -------------

-To pause the refresh operation on error instead of canceling it outright, add the ``--wait-on-error`` option:
+To pause the refresh operation on error instead of cancelling it outright, add the ``--wait-on-error`` option:

 .. code-block:: bash